simoncblyth/opticks/notes/issues/NNVTMCPPMTsMask_virtual_G4Polycone_hatbox_spurious_intersects.rst

 This was fixed previously in j, now that the integration SVN commits are done can bring over the fix from j into SVN.
+But do it in a way to be easily switchable.

 "gxt.sh ana"  view